 *Library personnel are wearing face masks or face shields or masks.
 Library personnel are also working behind plexiglass shields while working at service desks.

 *Staff will look up materials and provide call numbers for the public.
-Patrons may look for the books themselves or stay at the service while a staffer retrieves the materials.
+Patrons may look for the books themselves or stay at the service while staff retrieve the materials.

-*Cleaning of the high-touch areas every two hours.
+*There is a cleaning of high touch areas every two hours.